About The Program

-The Academy’s Basic Police Training Program is designed for current or future degree-seeking students.
+The Academy’s Basic Police Training Program is designed for current, future degree-seeking students and/or conditionally hired officers.
 This program is a 16-week residential ‘basic training’ experience – you will live on campus in Pence Hall with your Academy cohort.
 During your time in the Academy, you will:

 The Academy Basic Program is for people who embrace challenges and strive to make a difference.
 It is an immersive and intensive 16-week program that requires students to reside in academy housing (Pence Hall on the Fairmont State University campus).
 Students can expect to be challenged both physically and mentally.

 The instructors consist of experienced law enforcement professionals as well as Fairmont State faculty members.
 Students will also benefit from visiting law enforcement professionals from various government agencies, including state police, the Federal Bureau of Investigation, and state and local prosecutors’ offices.